Table of Contents

 What are Soul Ties?

-Soul ties are when two people become one in their body, mind, hearts, or emotions.
+Soul ties are when two people become one in their body, mind, heart, or emotions.
 It’s like an invisible umbilical cord binding you to another person.

 Godly vs. Ungodly Soul Ties